 - Beginner: prioritize lessons, welcome, and community.
 Experienced player: level density, tournaments, and interclub.

-- Always compare the “total cost”: padel court rental, membership, fees, and potential federal affiliation.
+- Always compare the “total cost”: court rental, subscription, membership fee, and any federal affiliation.